spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 **Note:** Preset files may define their own `class` default values.
 These will be set automatically when using a preset.
 You can override these in your config files if you know what you are doing.

-If you frequently run corpora through using the same annotations you can add your own presets.
+If you frequently run corpora through Sparv using the same annotations you can add your own presets.
 They will be accessible by Sparv as soon as you store them in `config/presets` in the [Sparv data directory](user-manual/installation-and-setup.md#setting-up-sparv).

 ## Parent Configuration